 - Patients must have platinum-sensitive, recurrent high-grade serous or high-grade endometrioid (grade 3) ovarian, primary peritoneal, or fallopian tube cancer.
 Patients with other histologies are also eligible, provided that the patient has a known deleterious germline or somatic BRCA1 or BRCA2 mutation identified through testing at a clinical laboratory.
 Submission of BRCA testing results (germline and/or somatic) is required for all patients.

 - Platinum-sensitive disease defined as no clinical or radiographic evidence of disease recurrence for > 6 months (or 182 days) after last receipt of platinum-based therapy.
 The date should be calculated from the last administered dose of platinum therapy.

-- Patients must have had a complete clinical response to their prior line of platinum therapy and cannot have had progression through prior platinum-based therapy.
+- Patients must have had response (complete or partial) to their prior line of platinum therapy and cannot have had progression through prior platinum-based therapy.

 - Patients must have RECIST 1.1 measurable disease.
 Patients with biochemical recurrence based on CA125 levels alone are not eligible.

 - Prior chemotherapy must have included a first-line platinum-based regimen with or without consolidation chemotherapy.

 - Prior bevacizumab therapy as a component of frontline or recurrent treatment is permitted.

 - Patients may have received an unlimited number of platinum-based therapies in the recurrent setting.

 - Patients may have received up to one non-platinum-based line of therapy in the recurrent setting.
 Prior hormonal therapy will not be counted as this non-platinum-based line.